JonatasPrado/Strandings_PMP-BS_2015_2020/README.md

 # Stranding of marine megafauna in SE Brazil, 2015--2020

-Here you will find all data and code needed to reproduce the results from Prado et al. (2022).
+Here you will find all data and code needed to reproduce the results from [Prado et al. 2022](https://github.com/JonatasPrado/Strandings_PMP-BS_2015_2020#citation).

-Based on systematic daily beach surveys carried out during five consecutive years along >800 km of coastline, we aimed to describe the TSP of sea turtle, seabird, and cetacean strandings in southeast Brazil.
+Based on systematic daily beach surveys carried out during five consecutive years along >800 km of coastline, we aimed to describe the temporal and spatial patterns of sea turtle, seabird, and cetacean strandings in southeast Brazil.
 We adopted an exploratory modelling approach using temporal and spatial explanatory variables to discuss possible factors influencing stranding patterns.
 We expect that our results will serve as a baseline to monitor deviations in stranding numbers between areas and over time, helping to track environmental and biological changes, as well as anthropogenic threats.

 ***
 ## Project structure